tadaspetra/conveneapp/README.md

 ## Firebase Emulator Configuration

-There are many ways around for this the one which will be listed below is efficent in my POV.
+There are many ways around for this the one which will be listed below is efficient in my POV.

-### Initialise a Firebase project
+### Initialize a Firebase project

-This step is important, if u already have an initialisation ready with the emulators u can skip this.
+This step is important, if u already have an initialization ready with the emulators u can skip this.

 #### Terminal